Information on the coronavirus (Covid-19)

 Financing your studies: BAföG

-TH Köln has increased the individual standard program duration for all students and cross-registered students (‘Zweithörer’), who are enrolled in the summer semester 2020 and not on a leave of absence, by one semester.
-Please contact the BAföG office to find out how this affects the funding you receive.
+Based on a regulation in place for all of North Rhine-Westphalia, TH Köln has increased the individual standard program duration for all students and cross-registered students (‘Zweithörer’), who were enrolled (and not on a leave of absence) in the

 Financing your studies: Study loans and grants

-Students who are in financial distress due to the coronavirus pandemic have different options to apply for loans and grants: (in german)
+Students who are in financial distress due to the Covid pandemic have different options to apply for loans and grants:

-Team projects may still be completed if digital options are used.
-However, students are to meet the regulations of the current contact ban at all times.
-TH Köln asks all students only to meet in groups of no more than two people and only if ultimately necessary for the team project.
 Please stay informed of the current regulations announced by public authorities, which are subject to change depending on the development of the corona crisis.
-For the time being, presentations and other exam types used for team projects are also to take place without face-to-face contact.
 Teaching staff and students have the option to use ILIAS and moodle.
 Students may also use Microsoft Teams which is available as part of Office 365 Education and Zoom.

 Audio and video conferencing tool Zoom